Search

 Aboriginal engagement

-The Centre for Women’s Safety and Wellbeing recognises Aboriginal people are the experts in regard to their community’s experiences and needs and have a significant amount of knowledge to contribute to the family and domestic violence, sexual violence and women’s community based health sectors.
+The Centre for Women’s Safety and Wellbeing recognises Aboriginal people are the experts in their community’s experiences and needs and have a significant amount of knowledge to contribute to the family and domestic violence, sexual violence and women’s community based health sectors.
 Colonisation, dispossession of land, spiritual and cultural abuse and the removal of children from their families has significantly impacted Aboriginal people, and CWSW acknowledge their strength and resilience.
 Family and domestic violence is not a part of Aboriginal culture, yet intergenerational grief and trauma has resulted in the over representation of Aboriginal women and their children as victim-survivors.

-CWSW currently coordinates a number of Aboriginal engagement projects.
+CWSW coordinates a number of Aboriginal engagement projects.
 CWSW is committed to working with Aboriginal stakeholders and will continue to foster and build new relationships.
 The CWSW Board is committed to progressing engagement and relationship building through its Aboriginal Engagement working group.
 Staff are committed to engaging in ongoing cultural competency professional and personal development, and Aboriginal women are strongly encouraged to join CWSW’s Lived Experience Advisory Group.

 Information about our projects will be regularly shared in our e-newsletter, sector emails and social media.